madhavkhoslaa/madhavkhoslaa.github.io/content/posts/Errors.md

   }
 }
 ```
-Here in the mock function we return `Ok` variant of the enum if the argument is 1 and return `Error` variant of the enum on other cases; The caller of the function has the responsibility of handling the enum variants.
+Here in the mock function, we return the `Ok` variant of the enum if the argument is 1 and return the `Error` variant of the enum in other cases; The caller of the function has the responsibility of handling the enum variants.

-# Syntactical sugar for early returning of errors using `?` operator.
+# Syntactical sugar for early returning of errors using the `?` operator.

 ```rust